 Typhoid fever, often called typhoid, is rare in the United States, but it’s still common in some countries.
-About 5,700 people get sick with typhoid in the United States every year, usually after travelling to other countries.
+About 5,700 people get sick with typhoid in the United States every year, usually after traveling to other countries.
 The typhoid vaccine can help prevent the disease.

 There are 2 types of typhoid vaccine: